tfer/vimfiles_Sets/README.rst

+Note: As this has not yet reached a release yet, if you want to try this out use the develop branch instead of Master.

 This repository contains and demonstrates a way to run your own Vim out of a local git repository, plus provides a way to temporalily run an instance of another person's Vim installation.

 Install